-Dreaming of a five-star winter spa break in Britain?
-Look forward to a stay in the newly opened Buxton Crescent Health Spa Hotel in Derbyshire – an area renowned for its thermal spring waters since Roman times.
-First built by the Duke of Devonshire in the 1780s, this Grade-I listed wellness hotel has been revived after a deluxe £70 million refurbishment and reopened its doors in October 2020.
-Offering modern spa treatments and opulently styled rooms and suites, this countryside spa hotel allows you to unwind in its saunas, steam rooms, naturally heated pool and even an anti-bacterial salt cave.
+Those dreaming of a five-star winter spa break in Britain can plan to enjoy a stay in the newly opened Buxton Crescent Health Spa Hotel in Derbyshire – an area renowned for its thermal spring waters since Roman times.
+First built by the Duke of Devonshire in the 1780s, this Grade-I listed wellness hotel has been revived after a deluxe £70 million refurbishment and reopened its doors to guests in October 2020.
+Offering modern spa treatments and opulently styled rooms and suites, this countryside spa hotel allows guests to unwind in its saunas, steam rooms, naturally heated pool and even an anti-bacterial salt cave.

 From the Romans to the Georgians and now modern-day spa lovers, the historic city of Bath’s natural thermal waters have been attracting visitors for more than 2,000 years.
-You can plan to retrace ancient footsteps at The Roman Baths one day, before indulging in your very own modern spa day experience at Thermae Bath Spa the next.
-Here, you can look forward to enjoying a stress-busting selections of steam rooms, two naturally fed thermal baths and a rooftop pool with stunning views across the city – there’s also a treatment Thermae Revive package on offer.
+Guests to the city can plan to retrace ancient footsteps at The Roman Baths one day, before indulging in their very own modern spa day experience at Thermae Bath Spa the next.
+Here, they can look forward to enjoying a stress-busting selections of steam rooms, two naturally fed thermal baths and a rooftop pool with stunning views across the city – there’s also a treatment Thermae Revive package on offer.

 With a history steeped in relaxation, the North Yorkshire town of Harrogate continues to be treasured by spa fans to this day.
 Its natural, ‘medicinal’ waters have been enjoyed since the 1500s, and were popular with the most fashionable circles of Georgian and Victorian Britain.
 The modern Harrogate Spa adheres to this historic serenity, with treatments, luxury pools, a salt sauna and an ice fountain.
 Harrogate is also known for its Victorian streets, still lined with independent shops, as well as the famous tearoom, Bettys – offering one of the most traditional afternoon teas in the country.

 From grand boat trips to vintage rail journeys, slow travel in Britain is never cosier than aboard a restored heritage train.
 Highlights include the Settle - Carlisle Railway, which passes the stunning Yorkshire Three Peaks of Ingleborough, Pen-y-Ghent and Whernside, while also crossing the iconic Ribblehead Viaduct.
 More of the North’s breathtaking scenery can be enjoyed in vintage splendour along the North Yorkshire Moors Railway.
-Travel back in time as you board the restored steam locomotives and carriages dating back to the 1890s, passing through highlights such as Whitby, Goathland and Levisham, with beautiful Yorkshire views throughout.
+Visitors can travel back in time as they board the restored steam locomotives and carriages dating back to the 1890s, passing through highlights such as Whitby, Goathland and Levisham, with beautiful Yorkshire views throughout.

-From the sprawling forests of Scotland to London’s famous landmarks, imagine the scent of mulled wine and chestnuts in the air as you wander beneath the twinkling lights of the South Bank’s annual Christmas market, or glide out of town to Hampton Court Palace’s festive ice rink.
-Adorned with twinkling lights and decorated Christmas trees, these seasonal delights offer an exhilarating winter experience with a fairy-tale backdrop.
+From the sprawling forests of Scotland to London’s famous landmarks, visitors can imagine the scent of mulled wine and chestnuts in the air as they wander beneath the twinkling lights of the South Bank’s annual Christmas market, or glide out of town to Hampton Court Palace’s festive ice rink.
+Adorned with twinkling lights and decorated Christmas trees, these seasonal delights offer visitors an exhilarating winter experience with a fairy-tale backdrop.